MohamedSerrari/mlops-wiidii/README.md

 ### Q4.
 Using FastAPI web framework to provide APIs to our intention model.

 We chose to deploy our model using FastAPI since it proved to be better performing than other models.
-Check [here](# Performance testing Flask vs Bottle vs Fast API.) for our API benchmarks
+Check [here](#performance-testing-flask-vs-bottle-vs-fast-api.) for our API benchmarks.

 The docker image is available on DockerHub: [link](https://hub.docker.com/repository/docker/csj0oe/mlops-wiidii)